textpattern/textpattern.github.io/tags/if-last-section.md

 </txp:if_last_section>
 ```

-The tag will execute the contained statements if the current section (usually one inside the container or form of a "section_list":/section-list) is the last in the currently displayed list.
+The tag will execute the contained statements if the current section (usually one inside the container or form of a [section_list](section-list)) is the last in the currently displayed list.

 ## Attributes